REDWOOD24/ATLAS-GRID-SIMULATION/dispatch_plugins/README.md

 #endif //DISPATCHERPLUGIN_H
 ```

-It contains two purely virtual methods which the user has to implement.
-One is
+It contains two purely virtual methods which the user must implement and one which is optional.
+One of the methods the user ***must*** implement is

 ```c++
     virtual void assignResources(simgrid::s4u::NetZone* platform) = 0;
 ```

 This method provides the user with a SimGrid platform which contains information about the resources available on the grid.
 Using this one can incorporate resource information in their custom allocation algorithm.
-The second virtual method provided is
+The second virtual method the user ***must*** implement is

 ```c++
    virtual Job* assignJob(Job* job) = 0;